Popping pasterns in cattle explained with causes, signs and info for overall hoof and joint awareness

 What Are Popping Pasterns?

 Popping pasterns refer to a condition where the pastern joint, which is the area between the hoof and the fetlock joint, produces a popping or clicking sound.
-This condition can affect various types of livestock, including horses, cattle, pigs, and sheep.
+This condition can affect various types of livestock, including horses, cattle, pigs, and sheep making popping pasterns in livestock a broader management concern.
+In cattle, especially popping pasterns in show cattle, this sound may become more noticeable due to increased body weight and conditioning demands.
+The sound may be accompanied by signs of discomfort and may indicate underlying joint or ligament issues that affect livestock pastern mobility.
 The sound may be accompanied by signs of discomfort and may indicate underlying joint or ligament issues.

 Causes of Popping Pasterns